-(B) Advice from a Law Firm Independent from the Company
+(B) Advice from a Law Firm Independent from the Target Company

-The Company appointed Shuhei Takahashi Law Office as its legal adviser and receives legal advice on the methods and processes of, and other matters to be noted in relation to, decision-making by the Company's board of directors regarding the Tender Offer and the procedures to be taken after the Tender Offer, in order to ensure the fairness and appropriateness of decision-making by the Company's board of directors.
+According to the Target Company's Press Release, the Target Company appointed Shuhei Takahashi Law Office as its legal adviser independent from the Tender Offeror and the Target Company and receives legal advice on the methods and processes of, and other matters to be noted in relation to, decision-making by the Target Company's board of directors regarding the Tender Offer and the procedures to be taken after the Tender Offer, in order to ensure the fairness and appropriateness of decision-making by the Target Company's board of directors.

-(C) Establishment of a third-party committee at the Company and Obtainment of an Opinion from the third-party committee

-In order to ensure fairness and avoid conflicts of interest-and in light of the fact that the Tender Offeror and the Longreach Group Fund has executed the Basic Agreement with Fujitsu, the controlling shareholder (parent company) of the Company, whose interests may not necessarily align with those of the minority shareholders of the Company-the Company established on June 28, 2018 the third-party committee composed of external experts who are independent from the Company, Fujitsu, and the Tender Offeror and have no interest in the controlling shareholder from the standpoint of eliminating arbitrariness and possible conflicts of interest in the decision-making processes of the Company's board of directors as well as of ensuring the fairness of the decision-making processes (the Company appointed Mr. Yoji Suzuki, an outside director and audit and supervisory committee member of the Company, Takeshi Nakano, an attorney-at-law and certified public accountant (Oku, Katayama & Sato Law Office), and Akira Nishida, an attorneyat-law (Nishida Law Office), as the members of the third-party committee).
+(C) Establishment of a third-party committee at the Target Company and Obtainment of an Opinion from the third-party committee may not necessarily align with those of the minority shareholders of the Target Company-the Target Company established on June 28, 2018 the third-party committee composed of external experts who are independent from the Target Company, Fujitsu, and the Tender Offeror and have no interest in the controlling shareholder from the standpoint of eliminating arbitrariness and possible conflicts of interest in the decision-making processes of the Target Company's board of directors as well as of ensuring the fairness of the decision-making processes (the Target Company appointed Mr. Yoji Suzuki, an outside director and audit and supervisory committee member of the Target Company, Takeshi Nakano, an attorney-at-law and certified public accountant (Oku, Katayama & Sato Law Office), and Akira Nishida, an attorney-at-law (Nishida Law Office), as the members of the third-party committee).
 The members of the third-party committee have not been changed since its establishment.